Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Inversion Algorithms

 This section begins with a description of the general divide-and-conquer strategy.
 We then use this framework to develop an algorithm to reconstruct a one-dimensional integer signal from its minimal set of DFT coefficients.
 This algorithm generalizes the approach in \cite{pei2022binary1D}, which addresses the case where $N$ is a power of 2.
-The one-dimensional inversion algorithm also provides the foundation for the more general two-dimensional algorithm described next.
-Finally, we discuss a lattice-based method alternative to ILP for solving the resulting NP-hard subproblems.
-These lattice methods are relatively agnostic to bounds on the integer values and, by leveraging approximation algorithms, are considerably faster.
+The one-dimensional inversion algorithm also provides the foundation for the more general two-dimensional algorithm described afterwards.